Storm surge, beach erosion expected with Nicole's arrival

 Nicole could bring a 2 to 4 foot storm surge to Glynn County, along with flooding in low-lying areas during high tide cycles, Nelson said.
 Waves of up to 10 feet are possible along the coast, Nelson said.

-"I think the winds will pick up, especially as we move into tonight," Nelson said Wednesday.
-"There is concern with a storm surge of 2 to 4 feet during a couple of high tide cycles tomorrow and maybe even Friday morning.
-And we're still looking at the potential for 10-foot breakers in the surf and lot of beach erosion up and down the coast."
+“There is concern with a storm surge of 2 to 4 feet during a couple of high tide cycles (today) and maybe even Friday morning.
+And we’re still looking at the potential for 10-foot breakers in the surf and lot of beach erosion up and down the coast.”

-In response to Nicole, the Glynn County Emergency Operations Center will be activated at 7 a.m.
-Thursday at Pate building at 1725 Reynolds St. Although public schools are closed, county and city governmental offices will remain open, it was announced Wednesday afternoon during a briefing at the Pate Building.
+The Glynn County Emergency Operations Center will be activated at 7 a.m.
+Thursday at the Pate building at 1725 Reynolds St. Although public schools are closed, county and city government offices will remain open, it was announced Wednesday during a briefing at the Pate Building.

-County officials urged folks to use caution during Nicole, especially while driving.
+County officials urge residents to use caution during Nicole, especially while driving.
 Motorists should not risk driving into obviously flooded streets.

 “If you see a flooded area, turn around,” Glynn County EMA Director Andrew Leanza said.
 “Turn around, don’t drown.”